Error-331/code_tests/docs/bible/links.md

 Overzealous Ref - May 4 (don't be an overzealous judge, be a thick skin person, try to be blameless in the eyes of this world);

 To the Pure - May 5 (be eager to hear God's voice through His Word);

+Those Who Love Much - May 6 (ask God for a revelation of your own sinful state);